open-telemetry/opentelemetry-ruby-contrib/instrumentation/active_job/README.md

 `perform.active_job` no longer includes exceptions handled using `rescue_from` in the payload.

-In order to preseve this behavior you will have to update the span yourself, e.g.
+In order to preserve this behavior you will have to update the span yourself, e.g.

 ```ruby
   rescue_from MyCustomError do |e|